 Hotspot Shield offers a few different pricing plans so you shouldn’t struggle to find one that suits you.
 As is the case with most other providers, the longer subscription you sign up for, the less you pay on a monthly basis.

-The most expensive option is a single month, coming in at $12.99, but you can bring the cost down by over 54% to $5.99 on the annual plan.
+The most expensive option is a single month, coming in at $12.99, but you can bring the cost down by 31% to $8.99 on the six-month plan.
 The biggest savings can be found on the two-year subscription, costing an impressive $2.99 per month and saving you more than 75%.

 Hotspot Shield Coupon